England T20 World Cup squad: Jofra Archer and Josh Tongue named in provisional group for 2026 tournament but no Jamie Smith or Brydon Carse

 Jacks and Tom Banton are also options at the top, although the latter has found a regular role in the middle order of late.

-Batter Jordan Cox - who was Player of the Tournament in The Hundred last summer after starring for champions Oval Invincibles - and seamers Sonny Baker and Saqib Mahmood miss out on the World Cup but all-rounder Sam Curran is included, while Liam Dawson and Rehan Ahmed join Adil Rashid in the spin department.
+Batter Jordan Cox - Player of the Tournament in The Hundred last summer after starring for champions Oval Invincibles - and seamers Sonny Baker and Saqib Mahmood miss out on the World Cup but all-rounder Sam Curran is included, while Liam Dawson and Rehan Ahmed join Adil Rashid and Jacks in the spin department.

 England's first World Cup match is against Nepal in Mumbai on February 8 ahead of further group games versus West Indies on February 11 (Mumbai), Bangladesh on February 14 (Kolkata) and tournament debutants Italy on February 16 (Kolkata).